 My work is driven by the ways in which painting is troubled by language, bothered by naming, haunted by the romantic, unkempt with anxiety, indebted to the body, and rife with contradiction.
 I’m interested in following recursive and associative logics while using materials and modes of depiction that refuse consolidation into any one genre, style, or category in service of complicating binaries like abstraction vs representation, mind vs body, male vs female.

 Evie K Horton (b.
 1990) lives in Brooklyn, New York.
 She received her MFA from Bard College (2019) and her BFA from Mason Gross School of The Arts (2012), she also studied at the Akademie der Bildenden Künste in Munich, Germany in the class of Norbert Prangenberg (2012).
-Her work has been shown in the United States and Germany.
-She has previously taught at The Salzburg International Summer Academy of Fine Arts, and currenlty teaches at Mason Gross School of The Arts.
+Her work has been shown in the United States, the UK, and Germany.
+She has previously taught at The Salzburg International Summer Academy of Fine Arts, and currenlty teaches painting at Mason Gross School of The Arts.